 Herbicides are essential for weed control and land management in the agricultural sector.
-However, some grassland herbicides like MCPA make it into watercourses that are abstracted for drinking water in Northern Ireland, and are difficult and expensive to remove during treatment.
+However, some grassland herbicides like MCPA make it into watercourses that are abstracted for drinking water in Northern Ireland and are difficult and expensive to remove during treatment.
 An extra water treatment mechanism is required to remove MCPA, increasing the cost in maintaining the necessary drinking water quality standards at the treatment works.

-NI Water's 'Rush Solution Without Pollution' project has been ongoing since 2017.
-The project involves the provision of a free weed control service to landowners within two catchments in Counties Antrim and Tyrone, where there are ongoing issues with soft rush Juncus Effusus invasive weeds and MCPA raw water detections.
+NI Water's 'Rush Solution Without Pollution' project has been ongoing since 2017 and is now in its last year in our Ballinrees catchment.
+The project involved the provision of a free weed control service to landowner in areas where there are ongoing issues with soft rush Juncus Effusus invasive weeds and MCPA raw water detections.
 In conjunction with The Water Catchment Partnership, interested landowners were encouraged to apply, after which eligibility was assessed.
-A fully qualified private contractor was then deployed to carry out the weedwiping work.
+The weedwiping trials have helped reduce levels of MCPA in our raw waters, but we still have a lot of work to do.